 In all the above circumstances, if the non-resident has a PE in New Zealand then any income attributable to that PE will have a New Zealand source.
 Whether income is attributable to the PE will be determined under the standard PE profit attribution methodology applied by New Zealand.

-The application of these rules is illustrated in the flowchart below.
+The application of these rules is illustrated in the flowchart below (which assumes there is not already a PE in New Zealand in relation to the supplies).